The passage in Mark’s version:

 Q1.
 What is the morality of killing a large number of animals to illustrate a healing – both from the animal rights perspective, and also the property rights of the owners of the pigs.

-As far as the property rights issue goes, Jesus in causing the death by drowning of pigs was doing something in line with Law of Moses – in that pigs, and other unclean animals, were not meant to be eaten or reared in Israel.
-One assumes in this case that the owners would probably have been Gentiles living in the land, but irrespective of the Greek then Roman occupation the land was still to be kept clean until the Law of Moses was fulfilled by Jesus’ and ceased to apply to Christians.
-Had Jesus caused a flock of sheep to be drowned there would have clearly been an issue.
-But in this case if anything the drowning of unclean animals in the land increases the message of Jesus’ healing (see below).
+As far as the damage to property issue goes, the context of these particular animals is that Jesus by causing the death of these pigs was in fact doing something in line with Law of Moses – in that pigs, and other unclean animals, were not meant to be eaten or reared in Israel.
+One assumes in this case that the owners would probably have been Gentiles living in the land, but irrespective of the Greek, then Roman, occupation of the land, under the Law of Moses the land was still to be kept clean until the Law of Moses was fulfilled by Jesus’ and ceased to apply to Christians.
+Had Jesus caused a flock of sheep to be drowned there would have clearly been a damage to property issue.
+But in this case the drowning of unclean animals in the land was legitimate under the Law of Moses, and actually has bearing as part of the message of Jesus’ healing (see below).

 Q2.
 Why did Jesus go out of his way to apparently confirm the existence of spirit beings by some causing something to pass from the demon possessed man to the pigs?